-(a) Rent-up Reserve: Required for all except bond financed projects.
-A reasonable amount should be established based on the projected rent-up time considering the market and target population, but in no event shall be less than \$300 per unit.
-These funds should be available to the management agent to pay rent-up expenses incurred in excess of rent-up expenses budgeted for in the project development costs.
-The funds are to be deposited in a separate bank account and evidence of such transaction provided to the Agency 90 days prior to the expected placed in service.
-All funds remaining in the rent-up reserve at the time the project reaches ninety-three (93%) occupancy must be transferred to the project operating reserve account.

-For those projects receiving loan funds from RD, the 2% initial operating and maintenance capital established by RD will be considered the required rent-up reserve deposit.

-(b) Operating Reserve: Required for all projects except those receiving loan funds from RD.
-The operating reserve will be the greater of a) \$1,500 per unit or b) six month's debt service and operating expenses, and must be maintained for the duration of the low-income use period.

-Projects receiving RPP funds must capitalize the operating reserve account prior to the RPP loan closing.
-The Agency must approve any withdrawals from the operating account to meet project's operating deficits.

-The operating reserve can be funded by deferring the developer's fees of the project.
+- (a) Rent-up Reserve: Required for all except bond financed projects.
+A reasonable amount must be established based on the projected rent-up time considering the market and target population, but in no event shall be less than \$300 per unit.
+These funds must be available to the management agent to pay rent-up expenses incurred in excess of rent-up expenses budgeted for in the project development costs.
+The funds are to be deposited in a separate bank account and evidence of such transaction provided to the Agency 90 days prior to the expected placed in service date.
+All funds remaining in the rent-up reserve at the time the project reaches ninety-three (93%) occupancy must be transferred to the project operating reserve account. - For those projects receiving loan funds from RD, the 2% initial operating and maintenance capital established by RD will be considered the required rent-up reserve deposit. - (b) Operating Reserve: Required for all projects except those receiving loan funds from RD.
+The operating reserve will be the greater of a) \$1,500 per unit or b) six month's debt service and operating expenses, and must be maintained for the duration of the low-income use period. - Projects receiving RPP funds must capitalize the operating reserve account prior to the RPP loan closing.
+The Agency must approve any withdrawals from the operating account to meet project's operating deficits. - The operating reserve can be funded by deferring the developer's fees of the project.
 If this method is utilized, the deferred amounts owed to the developer can only be repaid from cash flow if all required replacement reserve deposits have been made.
 For tax credit projects where no RPP loan applies, the operating reserve can be capitalized by an equity pay in up to one year after certificate of occupancy is received.
-This will be monitored by the Agency.

-For applicants seeking 4% housing credits with tax-exempt bond financing, the operating reserve will be based on four month's debt service and operating expenses.
-The period for which this reserve must be maintained can be established by the bond issuer.

-(c) Replacement Reserve: All new construction projects must budget replacement reserves of \$250 per unit per year.
+This will be monitored by the Agency. - (c) Replacement Reserve: All new construction projects must budget replacement reserves of \$250 per unit per year.
 Rehabilitation and adaptive re-use projects must budget replacement reserves of \$350 per unit per year.
 The replacement reserve must be capitalized from the project's operations, escalating by four percent (4%) annually.
-Projects with an RPP loan must have Agency approval of withdrawals for capital improvements throughout the term of the loan.

-In both types of renovation projects mentioned above, the Agency reserves the right to increase the required amount of annual replacement reserves if the Agency determines such an increase is warranted after a detailed review of the project's physical needs assessment.
+Projects with an RPP loan must have Agency approval of withdrawals for capital improvements throughout the term of the loan. - In both types of renovation projects mentioned above, the Agency reserves the right to increase the required amount of annual replacement reserves if the Agency determines such an increase is warranted after a detailed review of the project's physical needs assessment.